Comparison Review: Fastpacking Shoes for Going a Little Faster and Further Than Usual

 - ALTRA: Lone Peak 4.0 Mid RSM

-- The North Face: Shave Do Hiker Mid GORE-TEX
+- The North Face: Shaved Hiker Mid GORE-TEX

 Test environment

-- Grip: It's difficult to slip when landing on various trails, and bites when kicking.
+- Grip: Non-slip when landing on various trails, grip when pushing off, etc

-- Stability: hold power on the heel and sole, and protection to protect your feet from external stimulation and impacts.
-It is essential for dealing with a variety of terrain and carrying relatively heavy loads.
+- Stability: The holding power of the heel and sole, as well as protection to protect the feet from external stimuli and shocks.
+These are essential when moving around on various terrains and carrying relatively heavy loads

-With the above five points in mind, I repeatedly ran on trails with lots of ups and downs and tested them.
+With these five points in mind, we tested the product by repeatedly running and walking on a trail with many ups and downs

 Impressions of each model